-The main types of risks are market risk (including foreign exchange risk, interest rate risk and price risk), credit risk and liquidity risk.
-The Cell's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Cell short to medium-term cash flows by minimising the exposure to financial markets.
+The main types of risks are market risk interest rate risk, credit risk, liquidity risk and concentration risk.
+The Cell's risk management is coordinated by management in close cooperation with the Board of Directors and focuses on securing the Cell's short to medium-term cash flows by minimising the exposure to financial markets.